 “They are on for your safety and for mine,” he responds.

 As luck has it, I don’t allow my anger to take hold of me.
 I realize that this is a tremendous learning opportunity.
 I am experiencing the trauma people feel when unjustly arrested.
 This is my chance to better understand the dynamics at play and how some of my clients feel.
-Many of them had told me no one believed them when they said they were arrested without case.
+Many of them had told me no one believed them when they said they were arrested without cause.
 I vow never to take my clients’ stories for granted again.
 In fact, I am more than ever driven to continue to balance the scales for those who fall victim to a system that can be unaccountable.